-We have acted as bond counsel to the Colorado Housing and Finance Authority (the "Authority"), in connection with the issuance of its Multi-Family/Project Class I Bonds, 2023 Series A (the "2023 Series A Bonds") in the aggregate principal amount of \$16,080,000.
+We have acted as bond counsel to the Colorado Housing and Finance Authority (the "Authority"), in connection with the issuance of its Multi-Family/Project Class I Bonds, 2023 Series F-1 (Non-AMT) in the aggregate principal amount of \$13,275,000 (the "2023F-1 Bonds"), and its Multi-Family/Project Class I Bonds, 2023 Series F-2 (Non-AMT) in the aggregate principal amount of \$21,300,000 (the "2023F-2 Bonds" and together with the 2023F-1 Bonds, the "Bonds").
 In such capacity, we have examined the Authority's certified proceedings and such other documents and such law of the State of Colorado and of the United States of America as we have deemed necessary to render this opinion letter.
-The 2023 Series A Bonds are authorized and issued pursuant to the Master Indenture of Trust, dated as of March 1, 2000, as amended, and as supplemented by the 2023 Series A Indenture dated as of April 1, 2023 (together, the "Indenture") between the Authority and Computershare Trust Company, N.A. (formerly, Norwest Bank Colorado, National Association), as trustee (the "Trustee").
+The Bonds are authorized and issued pursuant to the Master Indenture of Trust, dated as of March 1, 2000, as amended, and as supplemented by the 2023 Series F Indenture dated as of December 1, 2023 (together, the "Indenture") between the Authority and Computershare Trust Company, N.A., as successor trustee to Wells Fargo Bank, National Association and Norwest Bank Colorado, National Association, as predecessor trustees (the "Trustee").
 Capitalized terms not otherwise defined herein shall have the meanings ascribed to them in the Indenture.